Lenebik/deadline-parser-from-openedu/README.md

 # Openedu Deadline Extractor

-Create a `credentials.json` file in the project's root directory with the following structure:
+Create a folder named "misc" in the project's root directory, then create `credentials.json` in mentioned folder with the following structure:

     {
         "moodle": {